brunoamaral/gregory-ai/content/developers/index.md

 ---
 title: "Developers"
-subtitle: "There is an API to query the MS Database that you can use for free."
+subtitle: "All you need to access our database"
 date: 2021-08-11T15:27:16+01:00
 lastmod:
 author: Bruno Amaral